jayoung/MalikLab_bioinformaticsResources/notes/bioinformatics_tools.md

 ```

 # Shared databases
 I've got a bunch of databases in a shared Malik lab folder, and most are formatted for blasting.
 See this file for a list `/fh/fast/malik_h/grp/malik_lab/public_databases/database_list.txt`.
+It's not a very well-organized file: sorry!
+Sometimes I list files under the source where I downloaded them from (e.g. UCSC, NCBI, Ensembl), sometimes under their species or lineage.

 We can easily download more databases if they'd be useful - talk to me about this.

 Some useful databases at NCBI (using `-remote`) include:
 ```